intsystems/gradhpo/PLAN.md

 - Identify pros and cons, similarities/differencies between all the realizations.

-- Decide, what is going to be present as experiment.
+- Decide, what is going to be presented as experiment.
 Which metrics/datasets/problems are going to be used to draw a comparison with the existing realizations.

 ### 2. Library realization